-- Crosswalk stripes on the road pavement are proposed. • - Road signs along C. R. 675 W are proposed to announce to drivers of the upcoming crosswalk - at a significant distance before the crossing. - Standard stop signs for trail users are proposed for both sides of the road. - Improvements proposed for equestrian riders at the proposed crosswalk include mount/dismount blocks on both sides of C. R. 675. - Trail features are proposed for the purpose of slowing bicycles to reduce their ability to cross C. R. 675 W at unsafe speeds - All crossing improvements including signage, pavement markings, clear zones and sight lines, etc. are to meet or exceed INDOT standards
+- Crosswalk stripes on the road pavement are proposed. - Road signs along C. R. 675 W are proposed to announce to drivers of the upcoming crosswalk - at a significant distance before the crossing. - Standard stop signs for trail users are proposed for both sides of the road. - [deleted] - Trail features are proposed for the purpose of slowing bicycles to reduce their ability to cross C. R. 675 W at unsafe speeds - All crossing improvements including signage, pavement markings, clear zones and sight lines, etc. are to meet or exceed INDOT standards